 Protecting women and their unborn or new child

 - If there are any women in the workplace, an employer should consider the risks to “women of child-bearing age” (in other words, any working female) in all risk assessments.

 - Where particular risks are identified which cannot be removed, then suitable controls must be specified.

 - When a woman notifies that she is pregnant, or is returning to work as a new mother, the existing generic risk assessments can be consulted to determine whether the woman needs an individual risk assessment or whether the hazards identified can be eliminated in other ways.

 The law does NOT prescribe that an employer must fill out a risk assessment table for every pregnant or breastfeeding woman, or woman with a child under six months old.
 What employers have to do is ensure the health and safety of everyone in their workplace.

-If your workplace involves hazards such as lead, radiation or work with infectious diseases, generic controls can kick in.
+If your workplace involves hazards such as lead, radiation, or work with infectious diseases, generic controls can kick in.
 Provided these controls are managed well, even here it might not be necessary to document a separate risk assessment.
-In an office environment all that might be needed is a revised computer workstation (“DSE”) risk assessment.
+In an office environment, all that might be needed is a revised computer workstation (“DSE”) risk assessment.

 Where line managers don’t feel they have the skills to have such discussions, HR or occupational health can run the meetings.
-However, line management need to stay involved since they remain responsible for the hazards created by the work, and for managing the controls needed to keep mother – and baby – safe.
+However, line management needs to stay involved since they remain responsible for the hazards created by the work, and for managing the controls needed to keep mother – and baby – safe.